It’s quite an impossible task to stop cats playing with a Christmas Tree. Don’t worry – there are things we can do to prevent utter destruction.

 What can they do?
 They were naturally born with a taste for fun colours, and a curiosity for new and strange things; and with a fun desire to launch themselves full force into your perfect tree!

 So what can you do to prevent a toppled, destroyed tree?

 Go for a smaller tree

 A bigger tree is more inviting for climbing.
-In case your cat makes one giant leap for felinekind, a smaller thinner tree, can be less attractive to climb and a lot easier for cleaning up and re-decorating.
+In case your cat makes one giant leap for felinekind, a smaller tree can be less attractive to climb and a lot easier to clean up and re-decorate.

 Take preventative measures and anchor your tree to the wall or ceiling.
 Use a sturdy base as well to secure the tree.
 Place your tree where there is plenty of free space on all sides with no possibility of a launching zone.
 This will prevent your cat from pouncing to attack your beautiful tree.

 While real trees can be great for giving that Christmas smell, the smell and wooden trunks can be tempting for cats to climb and scratch.
 Also the fallen pine needles from a real tree can be dangerous for cats if swallowed or walked on.

 Wrap the base of the trunk with aluminum foil.
 Cats do not like the crinkling sound and texture making them less likely to scratch the tree trunk.

 Cats are not fond of citrus scents, so add a few orange and lemon peels around the base also.

 Put the ornaments up high.
 Anything that dangles and shimmers is asking to be attacked by the claw!